sameersyed16/Chatbot_Project/README.md

-# Aapi (Artificial Intelligence ChatBot)
+# Mentora (Artificial Intelligence ChatBot)
-Aapi (or âpi) is derived from 'Sanskrit Literature', meaning : Friend, associate or acquaintance.
+Mentora – Suggesting mentorship and guidance.

-Aapi is a machine learning based intelligent chatbot designed to provide human-like conversation.
+Mentora is a machine learning based intelligent chatbot designed to provide human-like conversation.
 Chatbot is created with intention to shorten the gap between business and customer.
 Similarly Aapi initially is build to increase educational efficiency by reducing the gap between a student and college.